xpack-dev-tools/gcc-xpack/scripts/templates/body-jekyll-release-post-part-1-liquid.md

 ## Documentation

-To save space and bandwidth, the original documentation is available [online](https://gcc.gnu.org/onlinedocs/).
+To save space and bandwidth, the original GNU GCC documentation is available [online](https://gcc.gnu.org/onlinedocs/).

 ## Build